Intro-to-Software-Team-9a/CEN3031-Project-Fall-2019/README.md

 If deploying to heroku this does not need to be run since it is handled by the heroku-postbuild script<br>

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn how to setup a local MongoDB instance for testing, check out how to [Connect to MongoDB](https://docs.mongodb.com/guides/server/drivers/).

-To learn how to deploy a full-stack web app to heroku, check out [this great guide](https://daveceddia.com/deploy-react-express-app-heroku/).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify